The Guibord Center’s

 New Strategic Partnerships Announced

 Connie Rice, co-founder of The Advancement Project, offers legal savvy and guidance that will enable The Guibord Center to respond most effectively to the challenges of today’s increasingly complex environment.
-A warrior for justice and inclusion of the marginalized, her support will allow The Guibord Center to reach out to all people of faith who need their voices raised and included in the public square.
+A warrior for justice and inclusion of those who are marginalized, her support will allow The Guibord Center to reach out to all people of faith who need their voices raised and included in the public square.
 Connie Rice’s biography

 The National Council of Churches of Christ in the USA has approached The Guibord Center to partner in an initiative to create two new interfaith dialogues, one between Buddhists and Christians and the other between Hindus and Christians.
 Read about the partnership between The Guibord Center and the National Council of Churches.